 The AOC CU34G2X is a great gaming monitor for the money with a lot of potential.

-It offers an immersive image quality and plenty of features.
+It offers an immersive image quality and lots of features.
 If you don’t mind a bit of ghosting and screen tearing, the monitor’s performance will satisfy you as well.

 Hopefully, a future driver update will address the FreeSync issue in which case we’ll update this review as soon as possible.